• Skip to primary navigation

 Ingredients needed to make the apple and blueberry crumble.

-• Blueberries - 300g of juicy plump blueberries
+Blueberries - 300g of juicy plump blueberries.
+You can also use froxen blueberries if you prefer.

-• Apples - use tart eating apples such as Granny Smith.
-You could also substitute with Bramley apples when in season, especially if you like your desserts less sweet.
+Apples - use tart eating apples such as Granny Smith, or substitute with Bramley apples when they're in season.

-• Oats - Adds texture and flavour to the crumble topping.
+Oats - rolled oats add texture and a nutty flavour to the crumble topping.

-• Brown Sugar - light brown sugar has a lovely caramel flavour which works so well in this crumble.
-You could use caster sugar if you prefer.
+Brown Sugar - light brown sugar has a lovely caramel flavour which works so well in this crumble.
+You could also use caster sugar, granulated sugar or dark brown sugar.

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-• Make sure the melted butter has cooled slightly before mixing it with the dry crumble ingredients.
+• Ensure the melted butter has cooled slightly before mixing it with the dry crumble ingredients.

-• Make up the crumble topping ahead of time and store it in the freezer ready to pull out at a moment's notice.
+• Prepare the crumble topping ahead of time and store it in the freezer, ready to use at a moment's notice.

 🍴 Serving suggestions